LSEG-API-Samples/Article.DataLibrary.Python.Xlwings/README.md

-# How to integrate Financial Data from Data Library to Excel with Xlwings
+# How to integrate Financial Data from Delivery Library to Excel with Xlwings
-- version: 1.0
+- version: 2.0
-- Last update: November 2023
+- Last update: February 2025
 - Environment: Windows
 - Prerequisite: [Access to Workspace Desktop](#prerequisite) and [xlwings](https://www.xlwings.org)